Close Menu

 • It Started With a One-Minute Stop on the Way to School

-I never planned to sit in the dirt that Sunday afternoon.
-But there I was, right beside my two-year-old at my grandmother’s place in the country, watching him scoop tiny clumps of earth with his bare hands and load them onto a cracked, old flatbed toy truck.
+But there I was, sitting beside my two-year-old at my grandmother’s place in the country, watching him scoop tiny clumps of earth with his bare hands and load them onto a cracked old flatbed toy truck.

 A toddler boy sitting in dry dirt, playing with a broken red and blue flatbed toy truck.